microsoft/PubSec-Info-Assistant/docs/deployment/client_credentials_flow.md

 ## Update Enterprise Application

+>| :exclamation: Application Administrator role required to grant consent to the application in step #3

 > 1. Navigate to the 'Enterprise applications' on Microsoft Entra ID and search for your `infoasst_web_access_xxxx`
 > 2. Select the blade option 'Properties' and set 'Assignment Required' to `NO`.
 > 3. Select the 'Permissions' blade and click button to grant admin consent for the enterprise application.

 ## Reconfigure Web App Authentication

+>| :exclamation: The application in the App Service needs to be restarted for the below changes to take effect.

 > 1. From the Azure portal, navigate to the IA Web app.
 On the left side select the Authentication blade.
-> 2. Delete the existing Microsoft Identity Provider and select the popup option to remove authorization.
+> 2. Delete the existing Microsoft Identity Provider and select the popup option to 'Remove Authentication'.
 > 3. After removal, select the option to add a new provider.

 > Select the Microsoft Provider option with the following options
 >Option |  Value
 >---|---
 >Tenant Type | Workforce